Christianity in Sichuan: Roman Catholicism

-The predecessor of the Roman Catholic Diocese of Chengdu —the Apostolic Vicariate of Setchuen (Sichuan)— was established on 15 October 1696, and Artus de Lionne, a French missionary, was the first apostolic vicar.
+The predecessor of the Diocese of Chengdu—the Apostolic Vicariate of Setchuen (Sichuan)—was established on 15 October 1696, and Artus de Lionne, a French missionary, was the first apostolic vicar.
 In 1753, the Paris Foreign Missions Society took over responsibility for Catholic mission in Sichuan.
 In 1803, the first synod ever celebrated in China took place in Chongqingzhou, convened by Louis Gabriel Taurin Dufresse.
 By 1804, the Sichuanese Catholic community included four French missionaries and eighteen local priests.
 By 1870, the Church in Sichuan had 80,000 faithful, which was the largest number of Catholics in the entire country.

+On 27 March 1846, part of the western territory of the Apostolic Vicariate of Setchuen was split off to form the Apostolic Vicariate of Lhasa, which marked the beginning of the Paris Foreign Missions Society's Tibetan Mission.